- In10se Platinum

 For the 2020 season, all dancers will be charged a one-time media fee at each In10sity Dance competition.
 In exchange, they will receive all of their photos and videos from the entire competition via digital download.
 Family discounts are available.
 Please contact the office for more information.
 Please keep in mind individual photos and videos are not available for purchase at any In10sity Dance event.

 In the 2018 season, In10sity Dance launched its first title competition where dancers have the opportunity to compete for one of four Con10der titles awarded at each regional and National event: Mini, Junior, Teen & Senior.
 Each dancer submits a solo and the top ten scoring soloists from each Con10tion age division go on to compete in an exclusive improv competition.
 Con10ders are chosen by our judges, taking into consideration their solo as well as their improv performance.
 Continuing in 2020, Con10ders will be eligible for their respective age division’s solo overalls and each Con10der will be awarded a $100 cash prize and a full solo scholarship for the following regional season or admittance to our convention, The In10sive.
-In addition, all of our regional Con10ders are invited to join us at one of our National events to compete for the National title.
+Dancers must have competed in the Con10der category in a regional event in order to compete in the Con10der category at a National event.
 National Con10der title winners are each awarded a $500 cash prize as well as an All Access Pass good for full scholarship to any and all events we produce for an entire calendar year.
 Dancers may only submit one solo into the Con10tion title program, but there is no limit on additional solos that may be entered into the regular competition.

 In each regional city, the judges will select outstanding soloists from the Elite and Premier level in the Junior, Teen, and Senior age divisions as In10se Dancers to be part of one of the most highly anticipated performances at our National event – the opening number of our group finale.